nayutaco/ptarmigan/docs/howtopay_starblocks.md

 Number of comfirmation is depend on peer node(`c-lightning` default value is 1. `lnd` default value is 3).
 Display node status.
 When channel is established, status change from `"wait_minimum_depth"` to `"established"`.
-You should wait 6 confirmation(about 1 hour), because broadcasting of channel start after 6 confirmation.
+You should wait 6 confirmation, because broadcasting of channel start after 6 confirmation.
 You can check current number of confirmationn by command `ucoincli -l`.

 13. Generate invoice on Starblocks/Y'alls Web